 A patient with the symptoms and/or signs presented above may require the following tests (additional tests are available if the diagnosis remains in doubt):

 Sweat chloride test.
 The test is performed by collecting sweat using pilocarpine iontophoresis and by chemical determination of the chloride concentration.
-Most patients with CF have chloride values between 60 and 110 mEq/L.
+A value 60 mmol/L (on two occasions) supports the diagnosis.

 Genetic testing.
 Patients who exhibit signs and symptoms but do not have a positive sweat test should have a genetic test.
 Prenatal testing and newborn screening may be used.
 Early detection renders a better clinical course.